Mass Marketing vs Niche Marketing – A Comprehensive Guide for Beginners

-For example, instead of creating generic blog posts, you can create posts that are tailored for your audience that way you can communicate effectively and meet their specific needs.
+For example, instead of creating generic blog posts, you can create posts that are tailored to your audience that way you can communicate effectively and meet their specific needs.

 Another way to reach your target audience is through email marketing, You can send emails to people within a specific niche, e.g. if you sell basketball equipment and you have an email list of basketball professionals, you can easily send them a custom message about your products or services.

 Search engine Optimisation has to do with the practice of increasing the searchability of your website using search engines.
 This can be done by creating content based on keywords that are related to specific fields.

 Using SEO helps you identify words, phrases, and keywords that your target audience uses when doing a search, you can then develop content based on their frequently searched words.